intersystems-community/vscode-objectscript/docs/introduction.md

 permalink: /introduction/
 nav_order: 1
 ---

+> **Note:** This documentation has been moved to the [InterSystems Documentation site](https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=GVSCO_intro).
+This page will be removed at a later date.

 # Introduction

 Visual Studio Code (VS Code) is a free source code editor made by Microsoft for Windows, Linux and macOS.
 It provides built-in support for JavaScript, TypeScript and Node.js.
 You can add extensions to provide support for numerous other languages such as C++, C#, Java, Python, PHP, and Go, and runtimes such as .NET and Unity.